dankified/asynchronous-programming-implementation/README.md

 4. Create a new ```async``` function that does the same thing as the previous function, but now you will handle errors for each ```function``` independently instead of wrapping all your code in a ```try/catch``` block.
 Hint: ```Promises``` returned by ```axios``` have access to a ```catch``` method that allows to handle errors independently.

-## Now, if you feel lucky punk, do the same thing all over again using promises
+## Now, if you feel lucky, punk, do the same thing all over again using promises